TanujaBhardwaj/Olig_study/README.md

-# Transcriptional Landscape of THAP9 across Oligodendrocyte Developmental Stages
+# Integrative Genomic Analysis Identifies THAP9 as a Human-Specific Regulator of Oligodendrocyte Differentiation

 ### Supplementary Materials